 Each MPH and DPH course is anywhere from 2-3 hours long.
 During the Fall and Spring Semesters, they are held once a week Monday through Thursday during the late afternoon and evenings.

-We awards Graduate Fellowships to incoming DPH students each academic year.
+We award Graduate Fellowships to incoming DPH students each academic year.
 Because Admissions Committee members identify potential candidates for Graduate Fellowships from our pool of admitted students, there is no formal application for the Fellowship.
 The Admissions Committee selects potential candidates based on excellent entering academic indicators, demonstrated capacity for leadership, individual accomplishments.

 Graduate Fellows are awarded an in-state tuition waiver and salary.
 In addition to the salary (stipend) and in-state tuition waiver, Graduate Fellows are also given the opportunity to work as research assistants and/or teaching assistants on faculty scholarship projects (up to a maximum limit of 225 hours).
 Fellows are often matched with projects in their own area of interest and thereby gain immeasurable experience through this work.
 Graduate Fellows must be enrolled as full time (7 Credits) and maintains a GPA of 3.0 or above each semester.